stoicfive/stoa-of-attalos/VALIDATION_SCRIPTS.md

 ---

+## ⚠️ STUDENTS: Use Session Scripts Instead

-## ❌ DO NOT USE: `npm run check:all`
+### `npm run check:all` - For Developers/CI

 **What it does:**
-- Runs lint, typecheck, test, and format:check on **ALL files**
+- Runs lint, typecheck, test, and format:check on student workspace files
-- Checks portal files
-- Checks infrastructure files
+- Now properly ignores portal, docs, and infrastructure
-- Checks documentation
-- Checks everything in the monorepo
+- Checks apps/web, apps/api, packages

-**Why students shouldn't use it:**
+**Why students should still use session scripts:**
-- Will fail on portal files (not their responsibility)
-- Will fail on infrastructure they didn't touch
+- `npm run check:all` checks ALL student workspaces (web + api + packages)
+- Session scripts check ONLY files for that specific session
+- Session scripts are scoped and focused
-- Confusing error messages
+- Clearer, more relevant error messages
-- Not scoped to their work

 ---